What is Hydropower?

-Most people associate water power with the Hoover Dam -- a huge facility harnessing the power of an entire river behind its walls -- but hydropower facilities come in all sizes.
-Some may be very large, but they can be tiny too, taking advantage of water flows in municipal water facilities or irrigation ditches.
-They can even be “dam-less,” with diversions or run-of-river facilities that channel part of a stream through a powerhouse before the water rejoins the main river.
-Whatever the method, hydroelectric power is much easier to obtain and more widely used than most people realize.
-In fact, every state uses hydropower for electricity, some more than others.
-For example, about 66 percent of Washington State’s electricity comes from hydropower.
+While most people might associate the energy source with the Hoover Dam—a huge facility harnessing the power of an entire river behind its wall—hydropower facilities come in all sizes.
+Some may be very large, but they can be tiny, too, taking advantage of water flows in municipal water facilities or irrigation ditches.
+They can even be “damless,” with diversions or run-of-river facilities that channel part of a stream through a powerhouse before the water rejoins the main river.
+Whatever the method, hydropower is much easier to obtain and more widely used than most people realize.
+In fact, all but two states (Delaware and Mississippi) use hydropower for electricity, some more than others.
+For example, in 2020 about 66% of the state of Washington’s electricity came from hydropower.

-Additionally, hydropower costs less than most energy sources.
-States like Idaho, Washington, and Oregon, that get the majority of their electricity from hydropower, have energy bills that are lower than the rest of the country.
+Hydropower is an affordable source of electricity that costs less than most.
+Since hydropower relies only on the energy from moving water, states that get the majority of their electricity from hydropower, like Idaho, Washington, and Oregon, have lower energy bills than the rest of the country.

 Compared to other electricity sources, hydropower also has relatively low costs throughout the duration of a full project lifetime in terms of maintenance, operations, and fuel.
 Like any major energy source, significant upfront costs are unavoidable, but hydropower’s longer lifespan spreads these costs out over time.
 Additionally, the equipment used at hydropower facilities often operates for longer periods of time without needing replacements or repairs, saving money in the long term.

 NATIONAL LABORATORY HYDROPOWER RESOURCES